Compare Master Degrees in Computer Networking in Australia

 Students in a computer networking program often participate in real-world settings where they gain personal knowledge of technical skills.
 Curriculums may include hands-on exposure to grid services, wireless networking, parallel computing and data security.
 Participants may take related math and science courses.

-The Master of Information Technology, majoring in Computing & Networking advances both skills and knowledge in design, management, and maintenance of computer networks, and develops technical skills using advanced technologies. [+]
+The Master of Information Technology, majoring in Computing & Networking advances both skills and knowledge in design, management, and maintenance of computer network

 The Master of Information Technology, majoring in Computing & Networking advances both skills and knowledge in design, management, and maintenance of computer networks, and develops technical skills using advanced technologies.